-No matter what the size fo your team is, implementing an appropriate sales cadence can make the process of client prospecting much more efficient and effective.
-The purpose of a sales cadence is to get in touch with leads across multiple channels (such as phone, email or social media) and see which medium gives the best results.
+No matter what the size of your sales team is, implementing an appropriate sales cadence can make the process of client prospecting much more efficient and effective.
+The purpose of building a sales cadence is to get in touch with leads across multiple channels (such as phone, email or social media) and see which medium gives the best results.

 For every prospect that enters the CRM system, the sales representatives have a follow-up sequence of calls or emails in their mind.
 A pre-determined concrete framework can help in eliminating guesswork and maintain consistency between every interaction with the lead.
 It’s important to contact a prospect more than once to close a deal.

 You must be familiar with the concept of outbound sales.
 It is the process where a sales agent initiates customer engagement from its end.
 When the customers request to be contacted by giving their contact information out via a form, it is referred to as warm calling.
 On the other hand, when the seller contacts what he/she thinks are potential buyers, it is done by placing cold calls.
 As opposed to inbound selling, where sales representatives wait for leads to call and inquire about a product or service, outbound selling is more aggressive.